solid-adventure/trivial-docs/docs/developer-guides/requests.md

 1. Send a `POST` request to `/auth/sign_in` endpoint.
 2. If successfully signed in, retreive Bearer Token from response header.

-The following cURL command be used to locate the Bearer token:
+Assuming the API is running on port 3000, the following cURL command be used to locate the Bearer token:

 :::code-group
 ```cURL [Request]